kfdani/LabRPS-plugins/README.md

-windLab provides various tools for the simulation of random wind velocity in LabRPS.
+windLab provides various tools for the numerical simulation of random wind velocity in LabRPS.